 The Audit and Standards Committee considers any complaints made against members of the Council relating to breaches of the code of conduct.
-During 2020/21 no complaints were made to the Council's Monitoring Officer.
+During 2021/22 three complaints were made to the Council's Monitoring Officer.

-Complaints made to the Local Government Ombudsman (LGO) are monitored by the Chief Executive and reported annually to the Scrutiny Committee with accompanying details so that lessons can be learned where appropriate.
-Of the four complaints made to LGO in 2020/21, the LGO closed three complaints after initial enquiry and upheld one.
-The Ombudsman found the Council at fault and recommended an appropriate remedy.
+Complaints made to the Local Government and Social Care Ombudsman are monitored by the Chief Executive and reported to the Scrutiny Committee with accompanying details so that lessons can be learned where appropriate.
+Of the eight complaints made to the Ombudsman in 2021/22, the LGO closed three complaints after initial enquiry and upheld two.
+The Ombudsman did not investigate either of the upheld complaints because the Council was already investigating these and taking appropriate action.